flavian-jumba/wireframing/README.md

 By understanding and effectively implementing these key elements—layout structure, navigation, content placement, and functionality—designers can create wireframes that not only serve as a blueprint for the final product but also enhance the overall user experience.

+## Types of Wireframes

+Wireframes can be categorized into two main types: low-fidelity and high-fidelity.
+Each type serves a different purpose in the design process and is used at various stages of development.

+### Low-Fidelity Wireframes

+Low-fidelity wireframes are basic sketches or digital representations that focus on the overall structure and layout of a design without delving into detailed visual elements.
+They are often created quickly and may use simple shapes and placeholders.

+- **When to Use**: Low-fidelity wireframes are typically used in the early stages of the design process.
+They are ideal for brainstorming sessions, initial discussions, and gathering feedback from stakeholders.
+Their simplicity allows designers to explore multiple ideas without getting bogged down by details.

+- **Example**: A hand-drawn sketch on paper or a simple digital wireframe created with basic shapes.

+### High-Fidelity Wireframes

+High-fidelity wireframes are more detailed and polished representations of the design.
+They include specific elements such as typography, color schemes, and actual content.
+These wireframes closely resemble the final product and provide a clearer picture of how the user interface will look and function.

+- **When to Use**: High-fidelity wireframes are used in the later stages of the design process, once the overall structure has been approved.
+They are useful for testing user interactions, conducting usability studies, and presenting to stakeholders for final approval.

+- **Example**: A fully interactive wireframe created in tools like Figma that showcases all visual elements and user interactions.

+## What Type of Wireframe is Here?

+In this project, we primarily focus on creating **high-fidelity wireframes** using Figma.
+This approach allows us to leverage the tool's capabilities for collaboration and detailed design, ensuring that our prototypes are not only functional but also visually appealing.
+High-fidelity wireframes will enable us to effectively communicate our design ideas and gather valuable feedback before moving into the development phase.